-The Master of Psychology (Clinical Psychology) is designed to develop competent clinical psychologists who will receive thorough training in evidence based clinical psychology theory and practice.
+2. Specified coursework and 1000 hours of supervised placement within the Master of Clinical Psychology is designed to develop competent clinical psychologists with a thorough training in evidence-based clinical psychological theory and practice.

-The Master of Clinical Psychology is accredited by the Australian Psychology Accreditation Council (APAC).
+The Doctor of Philosophy/Master of Clinical Psychology is accredited by the Australian Psychology Accreditation Council (APAC).

 Learn from the best